-Changyu Jie Bay Na features a dense aroma reminiscent of pepper and blackcurrant, giving drinkers a “flavour like that of green grass harvested after a rain”.
-It delivers a sour initial taste and a flavoursome mouth-feel that lingers long after the wine has been swallowed.
+Changyu Jie Bay Na features a dense aroma reminiscent of pepper and blackcurrant, giving drinkers a “flavor like that of green grass harvested after a rain”.
+It delivers a sour initial taste and a flavorsome mouth-feel that lingers long after the wine has been swallowed.

-Today the Changyu group is the largest wine producer in China, and indeed on Asia, distributing to more than twenty countries and regions around the world.
+Today the Changyu group is the largest wine producer in China, and indeed in Asia, distributing to more than twenty countries and regions around the world.

 In 1983, China Great Wall Co.
 Ltd was founded at Shacheng Town in Hebei Province, dubbed “China’s Capital of Wine”.
 Great Wall is credited with the production of China’s first dry white wine.

-“The ever-expanding high-end consumer market, the growing premium wine yards, and the flow of international wine-making talent to China, will create favourable conditions to facilitate the rise of Chinese chateaux.
-In China, world-class chateaux, like Chateau Changyu AFIP in Beijing, are raising rapidly”.
+“The ever-expanding high-end consumer market, the growing premium wine yards, and the flow of international wine-making talent to China will create favorable conditions to facilitate the rise of Chinese chateaux.
+In China, world-class chateaux, like Chateau Changyu AFIP in Beijing, are rising rapidly”.